dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 ## Clauses covering the same try region

 Several consecutive clauses may cover the same `try` block.
 A clause covering the same region as the previous one is marked by the `COR_ILEXCEPTION_CLAUSE_SAMETRY` flag.
 During collided unwind when an exception is thrown while running handler for another exception, this enables the runtime to skip clauses that that cover the same `try` block as the clause that handled the original exception.
-This flag is used by the NativeAOT compiler and also a new exception handling mechanism in CoreCLR.
-The NativeAOT compiler doesn't store that flag in the encoded clause data, but rather injects a dummy clause between the clauses with same `try` block.
+This flag is used by the NativeAOT and also a new exception handling mechanism in CoreCLR.
+The NativeAOT doesn't store that flag in the encoded clause data, but rather injects a dummy clause between the clauses with same `try` block.
 CoreCLR keeps that flag as part of the runtime representation of the clause data.
 The current CoreCLR exception handling doesn't use it, but [a new exception handling mechanism](https://github.com/dotnet/runtime/issues/77568) that's being developed is taking advantage of it.

 ## GC Interruptibility and EH